Withings has confirmed on one of its support threads that it is working on heart rate variability (HRV) functionality for Scanwatch.

 Withings scientists spoke about heart rate variability (HRV).
 This is a metric that measures the irregularity of intervals between heart beats.
 Higher values indicate better stress resilience and health.
 This is a metric that is often used as an indicator of readiness to train.
 If you are stressed or fatigued, your HRV values will fall.

-It could be implemented as an add-on with the option to enable or disable in the account settings.
-As regular users of the Withings Sleep Analyzer, we really do hope the company reconsiders.
+It might be implemented as an add-on with the option to enable or disable in the account settings.
+As regular users of the Withings Sleep Analyzer, we really do hope the company adds HRV to the plethora of metrics it spits out each morning.

 Automatic activity detection, SpO2 and more